seven1m/onebody-help/administration/looking_after_groups.md

 ### Linked Group

 First, let's talk a bit about [UpdateAgent](https://github.com/churchio/onebody-updateagent).
-UpdateAgent allows you to load a csv file of person and family data.
+UpdateAgent allows you to load a CSV file of person and family data.

 ** The "Classes" Field **